-Some of the body odors that are very common among babies for which you need not worry about are:
+The following body odors are very common among babies, and you need not worry about it.

 Babies often smell of milk.
-The peculiar body odor fades away when your baby’s milk intake reduces and she graduates to a solid diet.
+The peculiar body odor fades away when your baby’s milk intake reduces, and they graduate to a solid diet.

-Sometimes your baby might have a sour body odor especially when she spits up.
-She may even have an unpleasant body odor when the dust gets trapped in her under arms or neck area.
-The lack of personal hygiene can lead to fungal infection, irritation and redness of the skin.
+Sometimes your baby might have a sour body odor, especially when they spit-up.
+Babies may have unpleasant body odor when the dirt and sweat are trapped in their underarms, neck area, or skin folds.
+The lack of proper hygiene can lead to fungal infection, irritation, and redness of the skin.

-Some of the common causes of baby body odor are:
+Some of the common causes of baby body odor may include:

 - Dietary Imbalance